The Full Guide to NEAT Selling

 Done right, NEAT Selling brings empathy and humanity to the sales qualification process — which, too often, reduces prospects to a list of questions and criteria.
-People want to feel heard, understood.

 The methodology is more about finding the right answer than asking a specific set of questions.